gleannyc/documentation/docs/docs/data-ops/Creating-Data-Ops-Builds.md

 ## Trigger a Build

-A build will connect to your repository, detect all of the Glean [configuration files](index.md) in your repository and create, update, and delete resources to make glean consistent with the configuration:
+A build will connect';aslkdjf;laksjdf;laksdjf to your repository, detect all of the Glean [configuration files](index.md) in your repository and create, update, and delete resources to make glean consistent with the configuration:

 1. Navigate to the `DataOps` page using the link on the navigation side bar
 2. Click the `Build` button on the top right to create a new build